-This page provides information on the Image sampler rollout in the V-Ray tab of the Render Settings.
+This page provides information on the Image sampler rollout under the V-Ray tab.

 In V-Ray, an image sampler refers to an algorithm for calculating a pixel's color based on the colors within and around it.